carpentries-incubator/reproducible-publications-quarto/_episodes/11-publishing-your-project.md

 At the end of the publish process your paper will be live on the internet with a URL similar to: `https://rpubs.com/yourname/678624`

 RStudio also saves an HTML version of your *knit* document to your local file system.
-Look for it in the *results* directory in the same directory as the R-markdown file in your R-Studio project directory.
+Look for it in the same directory as the R-markdown file in your R-Studio project directory.
 This html document is self-contained and highly portable.
 Images are encoded directly into the HTML so you can easily move it to any web hosting you have available.